johnshizhu/Portfolio/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.